USPA EQUINE MEDICATIONS TESTING REMINDER | U.S. POLO ASSN.

 What is therapeutic medication use?

-There are certain situations that allow for immediate medical attention within the 24-hour period before a game.
+Certain situations allow for immediate medical attention within the 24-hour period before a game.
 These include minor injuries, colic, or other non-lameness-related conditions.
-In case one of these situations occurs, a licensed veterinarian can submit the USPA Medication Report Form to alert the USPA that he or she has administered certain medications which may then be present in a tested sample and verify the horse is still in a safe condition for playing.
+If one of these situations occurs, a licensed veterinarian can submit the USPA Medication Report Form to alert the USPA that he or she has administered certain medications that may then be present in a tested sample and verify that the horse is still in a safe playing condition.
 The USPA medication report form is not a “free pass.”
 If a positive test occurs, it will be used to assess whether a violation has occurred.

 What is the penalty for a positive test?

-An alleged violation will be processed under the Equine Medications Rules (EMR) violation procedures, which include the possibility of a hearing, and penalties that include probation, suspension and fines.
-The minimum penalties set forth below were approved by the USPA Executive Committee in its meeting on July 11, 2023 and will serve as guidelines for the EMR Hearing Committee, which adjudicates most violations.
-An alleged EMR violation may be contested by the Responsible Party.
+An alleged violation will be processed under the Equine Medications Rules (EMR) violation procedures, which include the possibility of a hearing and penalties that include probation, suspension and fines.
+The minimum penalties set forth below were approved by the USPA Executive Committee in its July 11, 2023, and will serve as guidelines for the EMR Hearing Committee, which adjudicates most violations.
+The Responsible Party may contest an alleged EMR violation.

 EMR Violation Table